 - Chocolate Chips – I use semi-sweet chocolate chips, but you can use semi sweet, milk chocolate, or dark chocolate chips.

-Clean food tip: Look for chocolate chips that have no more than cane sugar, chocolate liquor/chocolate/cocoa powder and cocoa butter.
+Look for chocolate chips that have no more than cane sugar, chocolate liquor/chocolate/cocoa powder and cocoa butter.
 Brands that are Fair Trade certified and/or organic are even better!
 And for a fully refined-sugar free chip, try Hu chocolate chips.

 Step-by-Step Instructions

-Just a few easy steps and you're on your way to enjoying this gluten-free pumpkin chocolate chip bread!
+Just a few easy steps and you're on your way to enjoying this gluten-free chocolate chip pumpkin bread.

 Step 1: In a large bowl, combine the oat flour, almond flour, ground flaxseeds, starch, baking powder, salt, pumpkin spice, and cinnamon.